I crossed Checkpoint Charlie before I understood what it meant.

 Checkpoint Charlie is a place that stays with you.
 After taking your time at the site, you can deepen your understanding of Berlin’s layered past by exploring a few nearby places on foot, including enjoying a meal at a traditional German restaurant.

 Just a short walk away is the Memorial to the Murdered Jews of Europe, a powerful and emotional experience to pair with this chapter of history.
 The Brandenburg Gate sits close by as well — a symbol that once stood divided, now representing unity and freedom.
-You’re also within easy reach of the Topography of Terror Museum, where the chilling remains of the Gestapo headquarters are preserved, and Potsdamer Platz, a former desolate no-man’s-land now reimagined as a vibrant urban hub.
+You’re also within easy reach of the Topography of Terror Museum, where the chilling remains of the Gestapo headquarters are preserved, and Potsdamer Platz, a former desolate no-man’s-land now reimagined as a lively urban hub thought to be Berlin’s city centre.